1. What is on the November ballot for Amherst Schools?

 2. What will this issue fund if it passes?

-Issue 16 would provide revenue that the district would use to support its day-to-day operations.
+Issue 16 would provide $10 million in revenue that the district would use to support its current day-to-day operations.
 This includes staff salaries & benefits, supplies, curriculum, textbooks, academic programs, utilities, transportation, and wrap-around services.

 Despite rising costs each year, the last time our district passed new operating funds was in 2012.
 The district has lived within that revenue stream for 13 years by stretching every dollar, finding efficiencies, and making strategic investments in our students.
 And without new operating revenue since 2012, we’ve still added school counselors, social workers, deans of students, instructional coaches and implemented innovative programs such as K–8 Wellness, Robotics and Advanced Manufacturing, the Navy National Defense Cadet Corps, and a new Business & Entrepreneurship program at Marion L. Steele High School.